 A flat-foot bike is a type of cruiser bike.
 What makes a flat-foot bike different is its so-called flat-foot design.

-This design features an elongated frame that positions the pedals a couple inches in front of the seat.
+This design features an elongated frame that positions the pedals a couple of inches in front of the seat.
 The design lets you lower the seat enough so you can put your foot flat on the ground during stops.
 But that doesn’t mean your feet won’t extend fully when you’re pedaling.
 And that means the bike is pretty comfortable.

 However, you may notice the seat tilting too far forward when you’re pedaling.
 When that happens, you have to slide your bum back to the seat’s backend.
 Honestly, that’s not very enjoyable, but it doesn’t make the bike significantly less comfortable.
 You still get nice, smooth rides.